dinhkhoi1205/trainning_app/README.md

 ## 💻 Usage

 * Visit `http://localhost:8000/` to access the app
-* Register as a student or teacher
+* Register as a student
 * Explore the dashboard, join or create classes
 * Upload and view study resources
-* Track your assignments and submissions

-**Screenshots** (optional): You can add interface screenshots here later to better illustrate.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>